Protestant and Reformed *Liturgical Worship* Governed by Bishops

 The other way it expresses the Gospel is in the rhythm of our worship.
 To worship liturgically via the Book of Common Prayer is to enter into the pattern of the Gospel in that God first moves towards us in Jesus and then invites us to respond to Him in faith.

-There is a cycle, often repeated, in all of our services that
+There is a three-fold cycle, often repeated, in all of our services.

-- We are presented with our need for God by showing us our sin.
+- GUILT: We are presented with our need for God by showing us our sin.

-- We are offered God’s grace to deal with our sin via the Word and Sacrament.
+- GRACE: We are offered God’s grace to deal with our sin via the Word and Sacrament.

-- We are invited to receive God’s grace by Faith and respond with praise.
+- GRATITUDE: We are invited to receive God’s grace by Faith and respond with praise.

 While there are now numerous versions of the BCP, at St. George’s we use a modern English version of the 1662 Book of Common Prayer.
 We do so because the 1662 BCP remains the clearest and most consistent expression of the Gospel that Anglicanism offers.
 We also value simplicity in our approach to the liturgy.